 Subject Line no. 2: “Thank You for Subscribing, [subscriber’s name]”

 Which one do you think will have more appeal to your subscribers?
 Certainly not subject line no. 1.
 This is because no. 1 values the business more than its customers by showing the business name first.
 Now, with subject line no. 2, it’s simple and is thanking your customers directly.
 Where the centre of your subject line is your customer and not your business.

 Personalised subject lines are ideal for all sorts of emails because they grab the attention of your subscriber.
 It gives them the urge to open your emails.
-CRM Software from Singapore such as Infusionsoft has this feature.
+CRM Software from Singapore such as Infusionsoft by Keap has this feature.
 Allowing you to send personalised emails to your customers, plus, you can also store your subscriber’s data in your own cloud, which makes personalising your emails much easier.

 Fulfilment of Your Promise